xiangyu2022/DisfreeTestAPS/README.md

 </pre>

-**Step 2: Construct $p$ orthonormal vectors (in this case, p=3), each of length N.** Notice that the code here is just one way to construct such vectors; for more details, please refer to Section III.2 of [2].
+**Step 2: Construct p orthonormal vectors (in this case, p=3), each of length N.** Notice that the code here is just one way to construct such vectors; for more details, please refer to Section III.2 of [2].
 <pre>r1 = np.repeat(1/np.sqrt(N),N)
 r2 = [np.sqrt(12/N)*(n/N-(N+1)/(2*N)) for n in (range(1,N+1))]
 r2 = r2/np.linalg.norm(r2)